abdalla980/OneLie/README.md

-One Phone, One Lie 🎭
+🎭 One Phone, One Lie

 One Phone, One Lie is an offline, in-person social deduction party game built with Flutter.
-Players share a single phone, answer questions out loud, and try to uncover who is lying — using nothing but intuition, reactions, and social pressure.
+Friends gather around, share one phone, answer questions out loud — and try to figure out who is lying.

 No accounts.
 No internet.
-One phone.
-One lie.

-Table of Contents

-Overview

-How It Works

-Core Features

-Game Design Principles

-Question Categories

-Tech Stack

-Project Structure

-Getting Started

-Running the App

-Current Status

-Roadmap

-Contributing

-License

-Overview
+No setup.
+Just tension, reactions, and chaos.

+✨ Why This Game Exists

+Most party games are:

+Too complicated to explain

+Too repetitive

+Too dependent on multiple devices or internet

+Overdesigned and under-social

-One Phone, One Lie is designed for real-life group play.
+One Phone, One Lie is built around a simple idea:

+The phone should support the social interaction — not replace it.

+The real game happens between players, not on the screen.

+🕹️ Gameplay Overview

+One phone is shared between all players

+Each round:

-Friends sit together and pass one phone around.
-Each round, one player is secretly chosen as the liar.
-Everyone answers the same question — except the liar, who must blend in.
+One player is secretly chosen as the Liar

-The fun comes from:

-Reading body language

-Overthinking simple answers

-Accusing friends

-Watching reactions when the truth is revealed

-The game is optimized for parties, trips, and casual hangouts.

-How It Works

-Players gather around and share one phone

-The game secretly assigns a Liar

 A question appears